TheFinestArtist/FinestWebView-Android/README.md

 # FinestWebView

-#### FinestWebView is a easy to use WebView for mobile Applications.
+#### FinestWebView is an easy to use WebView for mobile Applications.

 * Builder pattern
 * Various options